taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 ### Page 11

-Dr. Kauffmann: **"They're preparing themselves for a huge wave of refugees."**
+Dr. Kauffmann: **"They're prepping for a huge wave of refugees."**

 Iúna: **"Really?
 From where?"**

-Dr. Kauffmann: **"This morning, Los Angelos.
-A police raid turned into a huge fire that's spread halfway up the coast of California.
-It's so big it's getting blown over the mountains into Arizona..."**
+Dr. Kauffmann: **"Los Angelos.
+A police raid last night turned into a fire that's spread halfway up the coast of California.
+It's so big it's blowing over the mountains into Arizona..."**

-Iúna: **"Damn.
-How many dead?"**

-Dr. Kauffmann: **"Haven't had a chance to count yet.
-Thousands are homeless..."**

-Iúna: **"How does a *police raid* start a *state-wide fire*??"**

-Dr. Kauffmann: **"Apparently the targets panicked and tried to destroy the evidence...and the suburbs are just *filled* with plastic furniture, which are basically *solid* petroleum, and it all just hit a flash point...I'm sorry...do you know anyone over there?"**
+Dr. Kauffmann: **"Apparently the targets panicked and tried to destroy the evidence...and the suburbs are just *filled* with [plastic furniture, which are basically *solid* petroleum](https://youtu.be/aDNPhq5ggoE), and it all just hit a flash point...I'm sorry...do you know anyone over there?"**

 Iúna: **"Yes, I...I'm sorry, I need to make a call..."**